 The joint project between Northern Territory Government and City of Palmerston will cost $2 million in total.

-The network has seen some unfortunate delays due to COVID travel restrictions.
-Installation has begun and it is envisaged will be completed early 2022.
+The project has seen some unfortunate delays due to COVID travel restrictions and the current wet season.
+Installation has begun and it is envisaged the project will be completed by August 2022.

 - complements City of Palmerston's Smart Cities project

 - data will identify growth opportunities and provide a safer city for families

 - a future focused method of asset protection

 Council have put together the following FAQ's to make it easier.
 If your question is outside of the following, please don't hesitate to contact Council direct on email@example.com.

 FiberSense is ground-breaking technology that will transform City of Palmerston’s decision-making and planning for our city.

 FiberSense uses underground fibre optic cables and state-of-the-art technology to detect vibrations from machinery, cars, pedestrians and more.
 The vibrations are converted into data that City of Palmerston will be able to use for planning and improvements to the city.

 City of Palmerston and the Northern Territory Government are partnering on the $2 million FiberSense project.

 - Why is City of Palmerston installing FiberSense?